stacey-gammon/stacey-gammon/content/blog/misusing_typescript_generics_and_casting/index.md

 ## Update 3

 I think I GOT IT!!!
+Well, most of the way there anyway.
+There are still a couple situations where it should error but it doesn't.

 ```ts
 interface Prop1 {